GMB-Finance/vault-contract/README.md

 # Vault Contract

-A secure and dynamic smart contract for token locking on the Ethereum blockchain, inspired by Curve's veToken model.
-This project utilizes OpenZeppelin's contracts and incorporates a unique mechanism where the voting power declines linearly over time, enhancing governance fairness and engagement.
-Additionally, it allows querying the voting power at any specific block, providing flexibility and transparency for token holders.
+A robust and dynamic smart contract for token locking on the Ethereum blockchain, influenced by Curve's veToken model but with significant modifications to enhance user incentives and engagement.
+This project leverages OpenZeppelin's contracts to ensure security and adds a distinctive mechanism where the voting power increases over time rather than declining.
+It also introduces the ability for users to re-lock their tokens, further increasing their voting power the longer they commit their holdings.

 ## Features

-- **Token Locking with Declining Voting Power**: Implements a voting power mechanism that decreases linearly over the lock period, inspired by Curve’s veToken model.
-Users can query their voting power at any specific block, ensuring transparency and adaptability in voting scenarios.
+- **Token Locking with Increasing Voting Power**: Implements a novel voting power mechanism that increases over the lock period, encouraging longer-term holding and enhancing governance participation.
+Users can also extend their lock duration through re-locking, boosting their influence within the ecosystem.
-- **Fee Collection and Reward Distribution**: Securely collects fees on deposits and distributes rewards based on token holding durations.
+- **Fee Collection and Reward Distribution**: Efficiently collects fees on deposits and distributes rewards, aligning with the duration tokens are held, thus promoting longer lock-ins.
 - **Emergency Unlock Feature**: Allows for an emergency withdrawal of tokens under specific conditions, ensuring user funds' safety.
 - **Enhanced Security and Role-Based Functions**: Utilizes OpenZeppelin libraries for security while providing role-based functions for administrative control.